A comprehensive travel guide featuring 45 amazing things to do in Dubrovnik, Croatia.

-With a population of only around 42,000, Dubrovnik isn’t a large city.
+With a population of only around 42,000, Dubrovnik isn't a large city.
 However, it does attract over 1.5 million tourists every year.
-As a result, you can expect many great resorts, hotels, and hostels for every budget.
+As a result, you can expect many great places to stay in Dubrovnik, including resorts, hotels, and hostels for every budget.

 The best area to stay is in or close to the Old Town (Stari Grad, or Walled City).
 This is where you'll find most of the attractions and highlights.
 However, staying just outside the city, or in one of the beautiful cliffside resorts and hotels is also a great option.

 Below are my top-rated accommodation picks for the city of Dubrovnik, Croatia.